-Robin Yassin-Kassab is the author of the novel The Road from Damascus and co-author with Leila al-Shami of Burning Country: Syrians in Revolution and War.
+Robin Yassin-Kassab is the author of the novel The Road From Damascus and co-author with Leila al-Shami of Burning Country: Syrians in Revolution and War.

 Syrians wanted to be known for their contributions to civilization, as they were in ancient times.
 Syria is part of the Fertile Crescent where agriculture began, where the first cities were built, where the first states developed.
 The first alphabet, Ugaritic, originated in Syria.
 The country produced Roman emperors and, under the Umayyad dynasty, became the first center of a new "Islamic world."
 When Syrians achieved their independence from France in the mid-20th century, they hoped their modern accomplishments would echo the old.
 As a diverse, cultured, hardworking people who valued education, and who tended to excel in business when abroad, they had good reason to hope this would be the case.